top of page

 5. The Problem: The Compensation Network

 This article outlines five common compensations, five ways the body “sneaks around” the difficulty of truly opening the Dang.
-These errors are interconnected: if you fix one without addressing the required flexibility or the endurance of the loaded leg, another will immediately appear to take its place.
+These errors are interconnected: if you fix one without addressing the required flexibility, strength, or neuromuscular patterning, another will immediately appear to take its place.
 Understanding this network of compensations gives you a diagnostic map for correcting your own posture.

 1. Right Kua Popped Out

-• Why it happens: This is the most common escape route.
-When the tissues of the Dang reach their limit of flexibility, the body "pops" the hip joint out of its deep fold to relieve the tension.
+• Why it happens: When the tissues of the Dang reach their limit of flexibility, the body "pops" the hip joint out of its deep fold to relieve the tension.
 It creates a false sense of being "low" or "open," but it is actually a structural bypass.

 • Why it matters: Keeping the kua folded and "sunk" is what anchors the stretch.
 By popping the kua out, you unhook the tension from the pelvic floor, bypassing the requirement for the Dang to open entirely.